ng-bootstrap/ng-bootstrap/README.md

 [issues](https://github.com/ng-bootstrap/ng-bootstrap/issues) to see all the things we are implementing.
 Feel free to make comments there.

+*If you need to make ng-bootstrap work with legacy Bootstrap v3.3.7 code, you can try an unofficial, work-in-progress, [CSS compatibility patch](https://github.com/ngTrumbitta/ng-bootstrap-to-bootstrap-3).*

 ## Demo

 View all the directives in action at https://ng-bootstrap.github.io